ericrglenn/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
-The analysis was performed by creating a table and utilizing the sumifs function in excel.
+The analysis was performed by creating a table by utilizing the sumifs function in excel.
 Based on the Goal amount,  the campaigns were counted with regard to successful, failed and cancelled.
 The percentages of each outcome were then calculated and used to create the line chart.

 Outcomes based on goals table: